 Consumer rights advocacy: Privacy advocates have pointed out that the affected individuals may pursue private lawsuits for both material and non-material damages beyond the regulatory fine.

 The case also demonstrates the evolving approach of European data protection authorities, which are increasingly willing to impose significant fines for systematic GDPR violations that affect large numbers of individuals.
+In this context, organizations are reminded of the importance of regularly updating their technical and organisational measures to ensure ongoing data protection and regulatory compliance in line with GDPR developments in 2025.

 Experian's response and next steps